MarcAstner/CRAPy/PROGRESS_REPORT.md

  - started to look into the AI code

 #### Lucas:
+- Tested the solar pannel and measured its dimensions
+- Started designing the solar panel bracket within Fusion360

 #### Marc:
 - setup github; enabled progress report & invited contributors